AJ8GH/code-timer/README.md

 ### Getting Started

+Ensure you are using **Node version 15** or higher.

-Add to your package as a development dependency:
+Add CodeTimer to your package as a development dependency:

 ```shell
 npm i -D @aj8/code-timer